We strive to be Colorado’s leading provider of quality, comprehensive, foster care services in three ways:

 We feel that each family is unique so we work hard to place each child in the best home.

 Our personal informational meeting is an excellent opportunity for you to meet with one of our home coordinators, get your questions answered and learn more about the Bridges approach to foster care.
-You can openly discuss your hopes, dreams, hesitations, and fears at this interview.
+You can openly discuss your hopes, dreams, hesitations, and fears at this meeting.

 During your personal informational meeting our home coordinator will help you determine if it is the right time to begin the process.
 If you decide together that the time is right, they will provide you with an application packet.
 The journey begins for real once you return the completed application and related materials.

 The training process is a time you to explore foster care much more in depth.
 It is also a time for our family to get to know your family.
 By the time you have completed training we anticipate that you will be prepared to decide if your family is ready to foster.
 Bridges requires each foster family to complete 27 hours of initial training including 12 hours of core training.
 All initial training is available directly from Bridges and includes topics like Child Development, Family Relationships, Abuse/Neglect, Discipline Interventions, Administrative topics, First Aid/CPR, State Rules and Regulations and Bridges Policies and Procedures.